 '''

 SELECT schemaname, tablename,

 SYSCS_UTIL.SYSCS_CHECK_TABLE(schemaname, tablename)

 FROM sys.sysschemas s, sys.systables t

 WHERE s.schemaid = t.schemaid

 '''

 Backing up and restoring databases

-Derby provides a way to back up a database while it is online.
+Derby provides a way to back up a database while it is either offline or online.
 You can also restore a full backup from a specified location.